ansible/ansible/docsite/rst/faq.rst

 I don't see my question here
 ++++++++++++++++++++++++++++

-We're happy to help.

-See the `Resources <http://www.ansibleworks.com/community/>`_ section of the documentation home page for a link to the IRC and Google Group.
+Please see the section below for a link to IRC and the Google Group, where you can ask your question there.

 .. seealso::